abdisamadjoe/AWS-Certified-Solutions-Architect-Associate/README.md

 * **DSSE-KMS:** Dual-layer server-side encryption.
 Encrypts the object twice for enhanced security.

 > **Note:** Server-side encryption only encrypts the **contents** of an object, not its metadata.

+## S3 Bucket Key

+When you use SSE-KMS, an individual data key is used for every object request.
+In this case, S3 has to call AWS KMS every time a request is made.
+KMS charges based on the number of requests, so this cost can add up quickly.

+**S3 Bucket Key** lets you generate a short-lived bucket-level key from AWS KMS that is temporarily stored in S3.
+* **Cost Reduction:** Reduces KMS request costs by up to 99%.
+* **Performance:** Decreases request traffic and improves overall performance.

+**Key Details:**
+* A unique bucket-level key is generated for each requester.
+* You can enable the Bucket Key at the **bucket level** to apply it to all new objects.
+* You can enable the Bucket Key at the **object level** for only specific objects.
+* S3 Bucket Key can be enabled for both **SSE-S3** and **SSE-KMS**.

+## S3 - Client-Side Encryption

+Client-Side Encryption is when you encrypt your own files before uploading them to S3.
+This provides a guarantee that AWS, and no third-party, can decrypt your data, as you retain full control of the encryption keys.

+## S3 - Data Consistency

+**What is data consistency?**
+It refers to data being kept in two different places and whether the data exactly matches or does not match across those locations.

+* **Strongly Consistent:** Every time you request data (query), you can expect consistent data to be returned within a specific time (e.g., 1 second).
+You will never be returned old data, but you may have to wait at least 2 seconds for the query to return.
+* **Eventually Consistent:** When you request data, you may get back inconsistent data within a short window (e.g., 2 seconds).
+The system gives you whatever data is currently in the database (which could be new or old), but if you wait a little bit longer, it will generally be up to date.

+> **Important Note:** Amazon S3 offers **strong consistency** for all read, write, and delete operations.
+Prior to January 2020, S3 did not have strong consistency for all S3 operations.

+## S3 - Object Replication

+Object Replication helps you achieve the following:
+* Replicate objects while retaining metadata.
+* Replicate objects into different storage classes.
+* Maintain object copies under different ownership.
+* Keep objects stored over multiple AWS Regions.
+* Replicate objects within 15 minutes.
+* Sync buckets, replicate existing objects, and replicate previously failed or replicated objects.
+* Replicate objects and fail over to a bucket in another AWS Region.

+**Replication Options in S3:**
+* **Cross-Region Replication (CRR):** Live-replication across different regions.
+* **Same-Region Replication (SRR):** Live-replication within the same region.
+* **Bi-Directional Replication:** Live-replication in both directions between two buckets.
+* **S3 Batch Replication:** On-demand replication for existing objects.

+## S3 Versioning

+S3 Versioning allows you to store multiple versions of S3 objects.
+With versioning, you can recover more easily from unintended user actions and application failures, such as accidental deletion or overwrite.

+**Key Features:**
+* Stores all versions of an object in S3 at the same object key address.
+* By default, S3 Versioning is **disabled** on buckets, and you must explicitly enable it.
+* Once enabled, it **cannot be disabled**, only suspended on the bucket.
+* Fully integrates with S3 Lifecycle rules.
+* **MFA Delete** feature provides extra protection against the permanent deletion of your data.

+**Bucket States:**
+Buckets can be in one of three states:
+1. **Unversioned** (default)
+2. **Versioned**
+3. **Versioning Suspended**

+## Introduction to S3 Lifecycle

+S3 Lifecycle allows you to automate the storage class changes, archival, or deletion of objects.
+* Can be used together with versioning.
+* Can be applied to both current and previous (noncurrent) versions.

+**There are two types of Actions:**
+1. **Transition Actions:** Changing the storage class of an object.
+2. **Expiration Actions:** Deleting an object after a certain period.

+**Lifecycle Rule Actions:**
+* Move current versions of objects between storage classes.
+* Move noncurrent versions of objects between storage classes.
+* Expire current versions of objects.
+* Permanently delete noncurrent versions of objects.
+* Delete expired object delete markers or incomplete multipart uploads.

+## Introduction to S3 Transfer Acceleration

+S3 Transfer Acceleration is a bucket-level feature that provides fast and secure transfer of files over long distances between your end users and an S3 bucket.
+It utilizes CloudFront's distributed Edge Locations to quickly enter the Amazon Global Network.

+**Requirements and Constraints:**
+* Only supported on **virtual-hosted style requests**.
+* Buckets **cannot contain periods** and must be DNS compliant.
+* It can take up to **20 minutes** after enabling for Transfer Acceleration to take effect.

+## S3 - Presigned URLs

+S3 Presigned URLs provide temporary access to upload or download object data via a URL.

+* Presigned URLs are commonly used to provide temporary access to private objects without requiring AWS credentials.
+* You can use the **AWS CLI** or **AWS SDK** to generate a Presigned URL.